-There are entities like prediabetes; characterised by Fasting blood sugar ranging between 100-125 mg/dl, PP blood sugar ranging between 140-199 mg/dl, HbA1C ranging between 5.7- 6.4 %.
+There are entities like prediabetes; characterized by Fasting blood sugar ranging between 100-125 mg/dl, PP blood sugar ranging between 140-199 mg/dl, and HbA1C ranging between 5.7- 6.4 %.
 Aggressive diet and Exercise are extremely useful in these populations, so that onset of full-blown diabetes may be prevented.

-Aggressive intervention in Type 2 DM means tight control of blood sugar, blood pressure and serum lipids.
+Aggressive intervention in Type 2 DM means tight control of blood sugar, blood pressure, and serum lipids.
 It is needless to say that aggressive management of diabetes, soon after diagnosis offers long-lasting effects.
-Microvascular complications in diabetes means involvement of Kidney and Retina.
-Macrovascular complication means coronary artery disease, cerebrovascular disease, Peripheral arterial disease and atherosclerotic disease of abdominal aorta.
+Microvascular complications in diabetes mean the involvement of the Kidney and Retina.
+Macrovascular complication means coronary artery disease, cerebrovascular disease, Peripheral arterial disease, and atherosclerotic disease of the abdominal aorta.

-While managing diabetes it has to be kept in mind that hypoglycaemia and weight gain need to be avoided as far as possible.
-Hypoglycaemia leads to cardiac catastrophe like angina, cardiac arrhythmia along with Neurocognitive decline.
+While managing diabetes it has to be kept in mind that hypoglycemia and weight gain need to be avoided as far as possible.
+Hypoglycemia leads to a cardiac catastrophe like angina, cardiac arrhythmia along with Neurocognitive decline.
 Weight gain of a diabetes patient increases insulin resistance and as a result of which there is lesser efficacy of a particular diabetic treatment regime.

 Your email address will not be published.
 Required fields are marked *

 The patella (knee cap) is a small bone in front...read more

 For a long, the majority of Indians have been u...read more